 - It is not properly trained (ie. potty).

 How to Get an ESA in Las Vegas, NV

 There are two ways to get an emotional support animal in Brooklyn, NY.
 You can go through a licensed medical professional at a bricks and mortar building, or use a reputable online resource such as CertaPet.

 In order to qualify for an ESA, you will be asked very specific questions.
 These are based on the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-If/when you pass the screening test, you will then be prescribed an ESA.
+If/when you pass the free, 5-minute pre-screening test, you will then be prescribed an ESA.
 You should receive a document in the form of a letter, stating;

 - Verification of your need for an emotional support animal